evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/c-api/unicode.rst

    If :c:data:`Py_FileSystemDefaultEncoding` is not set, fall back to the locale encoding.

+   .. seealso::

       :c:data:`Py_FileSystemDefaultEncoding` is initialized at startup from the locale encoding and cannot be modified later.
 If you need to decode a string from the current locale encoding, use :c:func:`PyUnicode_DecodeLocaleAndSize`.

-   .. seealso::

-      The :c:func:`Py_DecodeLocale` function.

    .. versionchanged:: 3.2
       Use ``"strict"`` error handler on Windows.